jamessimone/apex-rollup/README.md

 - `Defer Processing` (optional, default `false`) - when checked and set to `{!$GlobalConstant.True}`, you have to call the separate invocable method `Process Deferred Rollups` at the end of your flow.
 Otherwise, each invocable action kicks off a separate queueable/batch job. **Note** - for extremely large flows calling dozens of rollup operations, it behooves the end user / admin to occasionally call the `Process Deferred Rollups` to separate rollup operations into different jobs.
 You'll avoid running out of memory by doing so.
 - `Is Rollup Started From Parent` (optional, defaults to `{!$GlobalConstant.False}`) - set to `{!$GlobalConstant.True}` if collection being passed in is the parent SObject, and you want to recalculate the defined rollup operation for the passed in parent records.
 Used in conjunction with `Calc Item Type When Rollup Started From Parent`
 - `Calc Item Type When Rollup Started From Parent` (optional) - only necessary to provide if `Is Rollup Started From Parent` field is enabled and set to `{!$GlobalConstant.True}`.
 Normally in this invocable, the calc item type is figured out by examining the passed-in collection - but when the collection is the parent records, we need the SObject API name of the calculation items explicitly defined.
 - `Grandparent Relationship Field Path` (optional) - if [you are rolling up to a grandparent (or greater) parent object](#grandparent-rollups), use this field to establish the full relationship name of the field, eg from Opportunity Line Items directly to an Account's Annual Revenue: `Opportunity.Account.AnnualRevenue` would be used here.
 The field name should match up with what is being used in `Rollup Field On Lookup Object`.
+Please see the caveats in the linked section for more information on how to set up your rollups correctly when using this feature.

 Here is an example of the base action filled out (not shown, but also important - the assignment of the collection to the `Records to rollup` variable):